|

 into a life of uncertainty for their

-future from south London.
-We were full
+future from south London kittens were

-our wonderful supporters who responded
+we appealed to our wonderful supporters

-as always to help.
+who responded as always to help to

 Margarita (mumma) has nurtured them so